Lionfish in the Atlantic and Caribbean

 Effect on Aquarium Trade

 On August 1st, 2014 the Florida Fish and Wildlife Conservation Commission approved new rules that forbid the import of lionfish (any species of the genus Pterois) into the state of Florida, Florida Rule Nr 68B-5.006 Lionfish.
-Accordingly, eight of the 10 species of Pterois that are traded (Rhyne et al., 2015), are unavailable to the hobbyists in Florida.
+Accordingly, 10 of the 12 species of Pterois that are traded (Rhyne et al., 2015), are unavailable to the hobbyists in Florida.
 Furthermore, revisions that went into effect December 1st, 2014 also forbid the breeding of lionfish in Florida, and the possession of eggs or larvae in captivity for any purpose other than destruction.
 However, one can apply for a “Conditional/Prohibited/Nonnative species permit” to possess eggs and larvae.
 Lionfish caught in Florida can still be legally traded within the state, and also exported to other states.
 Lastly, if scientists decide that the genus Dendrochirus is indeed invalid, and all species of Dendrochirus get moved into the genus Pterois, all those species will also become illegal for import into Florida.

 Other Invasive Species